SaraRostami/SaraRostami.github.io/_projects/2022-08-01-Neuromatch Academy_Summer2022.md

 ## Problem definition
 <p align="justify">we worked on the data from the gambling task of the HCB dataset.<p>Question: How does the neural response to emotion cues correlate with the neural responses to reward and punishment?</p>
-</a> Hypthesis: Brain areas more active during emotion cognition would also show higher activity on receiving reward and/or punishment feedback.</p>
+<p> Hypthesis: Brain areas more active during emotion cognition would also show higher activity on receiving reward and/or punishment feedback.</p>

 ## What we did